Course Syllabus

 The course syllabus includes elements that are specific to the course.
 The instructor(s) of each course shall make available to enrolled students a course syllabus which should (a) be presented during the first week of class, (b) contain the expected student learning outcomes, and (c) include information about the method(s) to be used for evaluation of student progress and determination of grades.

-Faculty, please use the following dropdown menus for what to include in the course syllabus, and consider utilizing our resources for designing syllabi for student success and accessibility.
+Faculty, please use the following dropdown menus for what to include in the course syllabus.

 _____________________________________________________________________________________________